Fujifilm X-A1 versus Fujifilm X-A10

 Many modern cameras cannot only take still pictures, but also record videos.
 Both cameras under consideration are equipped with sensors that have a sufficiently high read-out speed for moving images, and both provide the same movie specifications (1080/30p).

 Apart from body and sensor, cameras can and do differ across a range of features.
 The X-A1 and the X-A10 are similar in the sense that neither of the two has a viewfinder.
 The images are, thus, framed using live view on the rear LCD.
-The following table reports on some other key feature differences and similarities of the Fujifilm X-A1, the Fujifilm X-A10, and comparable cameras.
+The adjacent table lists some of the other core features of the Fujifilm X-A1 and Fujifilm X-A10 along with similar information for a selection of comparators.
 If you need more detail on the specs, you can find comprehensive listings, for example, in the dpreview camera hub.

 |Fujifilm X-A1 (⇒ rgt)||no||no||3.0||920||tilting||no||4000||5.6||7||no|

 |Fujifilm X-E3 (⇒ lft | rgt)||2360||no||3.0||1040||fixed||YES||4000||8.0||no||no|

 |Fujifilm X-T10 (⇒ lft | rgt)||2360||no||3.0||920||tilting||no||4000||8.0||5||no|

 |Fujifilm X-E2 (⇒ lft | rgt)||2360||no||3.0||1040||fixed||no||4000||7.0||7||no|

 The X-A10 is a current model that online retailers, such as amazon, will have in stock.
 In contrast, the X-A1 has been discontinued (but it can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the X-A1 was succeeded by the Fujifilm X-A2.